 Applications may be lodged in person or by mail, however they cannot be faxed or emailed.
 Council recommends that you contact a technical officer regarding the application before lodging.

 The EP & Act requires that all owners consent to the lodging of an application.
 It is the applicant’s responsibility to clearly demonstrate that all owners have consented to the lodging of the application.
 Owners who are companies can indicate consent by signing under seal or as otherwise authorised under Corporations Law.
 Alternatively, owners who are companies can indicate consent by meting the following criteria:

 ABN or ACN number must be provided and

 Individual owners must sign and print their names.
 Where there is more than one owner, all owners must sign.
 Consent and seal of the owners corporation is required if the proposed work involves or affects common property.
 The Strata Management Agent or two (2) members of the owners Corporation must sign.
-Where proposed work effects a party wall consent of both owners is required in writing.
+Where proposed work effects a party wall, consent of both owners is required in writing.
 Managing agents must have a written authority from the owner, clearly indicating the authority is current, consenting to the lodging of, or empowering the applicant to lodge the application.
-A person acting under registered power of attorney must quote book and page number, and provide a fully copy of the power of attorney.
+A person acting under a registered Power of Attorney must quote the book and page number, and provide a fully copy of the Power of Attorney.

 Political Donation and Gifts Disclosure

 Under Section 147 of the Environmental Planning and Assessment Act 1979, any reportable political donation to a Councillor and/or Council employee within a two (2) year period before the date of this application must be publicly disclosed.